JohnAWS777/SalesETL/README.md

 #### Objective
 Develop SQL-based analytics to deliver detailed insights into:
 - **Customer Behavior**
-- **Booking Performance**
+- **Sales by region**
-- **Deposit Trends**
+- **Product Trends**

 These insights empower stakeholders with key business metrics, enabling strategic decision-making.
 ## 📂 Repository Structure
 ```
-Fabric_ETL_Gen2/
+SalesETL/
 │
-├── 0.DataSource/                       # Raw dataset used for the project
-│
 ├── 1.BronceLayer/                      # Explains the bronce layer
 │   ├── Flow.md                         # This file shows the processes developed in the Bronce stage
 ├── 2.SilverLayer/                      # Explains the silver layer
 │   ├── Flow.md                           # This file shows the processes developed in the Silver stage
-│   ├── DW_Silver.sql                      # This file shows the SQL code used in this phase
+│   ├── Python notebooks                  # These files are referenced in the Flow.md file
 ├── 3.GoldLayer/                        # Explains the gold layer
 │   ├── Flow.md                           # This file shows the processes developed in the Gold stage
-│   ├── DW_Gold.sql                      # This file shows the SQL code used in this phase
+│   ├── Python notebooks                  # These files are referenced in the Flow.md file
 ├── 4.SemanticModel/                    # Explains the semantic model
-│   ├── DimensionalModel.md               # This file shows the processes involved to create the semantic model
+│   ├── DimensionalModel.md               # This file shows the final semantic model
 │
 ├── README.md                           # Project overview and instructions
 ├── LICENSE                             # License information for the repository